 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
-These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicates.
+These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.

 An impairment loss is recognised to the extent the carrying amount of the asset exceeds its recoverable amount.
 For assets carried at historical cost, impairment losses are recognised as an expense immediately in profit or loss.

-As per management the impairment of Non Current Asset is recognised of Rs.3.43 Lakhs/- l) Provision
+I) Provision